-First, let’s learn what to expect for the PSLE Chinese oral examination.
+First, let’s talk about what to expect for the PSLE Chinese oral examination.

-Does this mean that the new PSLE Chinese oral exam is easier?
+Is the new PSLE Chinese oral exam easier?

-Well, this depends on your Chinese proficiency and how well exposed you generally are to the language.
+Well, this depends on your Chinese proficiency and how well exposed you are.

-Most Primary 5 and 6 students are quite used to the Reading Aloud section, so that part is ok.
-However, some might find the e-oral video conversation part more challenging.
+Most Primary 5 and 6 students have not much problems with the Reading Aloud section.
+However, most find the e-oral video conversation part challenging.

-The Video Conversation section requires you to watch a video and answer a minimum of 3 related questions.
-Since the questions tend to be more open-ended, you need to have a wide range of vocabulary to be able to express your thoughts freely in Chinese.
-This is where the challenge lies for most primary school kids in Singapore.
+This is because the Chinese video conversation questions tend to be a little more open-ended.
+This means that you need to have a wide range of vocabulary in order to express your thoughts freely in Chinese.
+Most primary school kids in Singapore have trouble with this.

 How can you study for your PSLE Chinese oral then?

-Since the videos that you’ll watch during the exams usually have a theme, I’d suggest you to familiarize yourself with common themes ahead of time so that you have the relevant vocabulary in Chinese.
+Since the oral videos that you’ll watch during the exams usually have a theme, A good way to help you score better at the exam is to familiarize yourself with common Chinese oral topics ahead of time so that you have the relevant vocabulary in Chinese.

 Here are some oral conversation topics that you can use for your Primary 5 or PSLE oral practice:

-If you need some ideas on what to say, check out these sample answers.
+If you need some ideas on what to say, check out these sample Chinese oral questions and answers that I’ve prepared for my class.
 Don’t forget to practise saying them in your own words so that it’ll be more natural for you.